 Sesame Soba Noodle Salad

-A satisfying buckwheat soba noodle dish loaded with fresh vegetables and tossed in a savory sesame ginger sauce.
+Satisfying buckwheat soba noodles, tossed with fresh vegetables & a yummy sesame ginger sauce.
 Can be served warm or cold.
+Meal prep friendly.
 Vegan & Gluten Free (option). <jump to recipe>

 Growing up, we ate so many noodles that I was convinced they were their own food group.
 And to this day, there are few things that make me happier than a heaping pile of noodles.
 Pasta, ramen, udon, vermicelli...I don’t discriminate, I’ll take them all.
 Thankfully, Anguel feels the same way.
 Warmer months are however a tad more challenging when it comes to squeezing in our regular dose of noodles.
 Things got a bit desperate a couple weeks ago, as we rallied through the 30°C/86°F heat and sweated our way through steaming bowls of veggie Pho.
 It was delicious, but as we mopped our foreheads and made an outfit change back at home, we knew there had to be another way.

 On a mission to find the perfect summer-appropriate noodle fix, we’ve now eaten our way through many bowls of noodles.
 We tried a few variations, but this Soba Noodle Salad turned out to be our favorite.
 It’s easy to prepare, has very limited cook time (think 5 minutes on the stove), and is jam-packed with colorful veggies.
 It also keeps well during the week, which is a total win for our lunch game.